nickfargo/state/src/root-state.coffee.md

         then @query options.initialState
         else @initialSubstate() or this

-The initial state may be `abstract`, in which case currency must be forwarded to its default `concrete` substate.
+The initial state may be `abstract`, in which case the `current` reference must snap to the abstract state’s default `concrete` substate.

         if current.attributes & ABSTRACT
           current = current.defaultSubstate() or current